Quantum Monte Carlo study of an anharmonic Holstein model: half-filling

 For $\omega=1$, we find the same effects but with a much reduced amplitude.
 In that case, for $\omega_4=0$, $|\langle x_i\rangle|=\sqrt{2}$ which we have confirmed numerically (for $L=16$ and $\beta=20$, we find $|\langle x_i\rangle| = 1.4143(4)$). $|\langle x_i\rangle|$ varies from $\sqrt{2}$ down to $|\langle x_i\rangle|\simeq1.3$ when $\omega_4$ varies from $0$ to $0.005$ while $\langle n_{i\uparrow}n_{i\downarrow}\rangle$ decreases from $\langle n_{i\uparrow}n_{i\downarrow}\rangle\simeq 0.35$ to $\langle n_{i\uparrow}n_{i\downarrow}\rangle\simeq 0.33$ over the same $\omega_4$ interval.

 The gapped phase is expected to show CDW order, which we confirmed by a direct study of $S_{\rm cdw}$ at half-filling for different $\omega_4$ (Fig.~\ref{fig:Scdw}).
 In all the cases studied here, $S_{\rm cdw}$ extrapolates to a nonzero value in the thermodynamic limit $L \rightarrow \infty$ and is reduced as $\omega_4$ increases.
+We verified the presence of a corresponding CDW order in the distribution of $|\langle x_i\rangle|$.